abhijith0505/abhijith0505.github.io/index.md

 I travel, I had a dream come true by watching the [FIFA WC](https://blog.badpallod.com/my-trip-to-qatar-for-fifa-wc/) at Qatar.
 Yet to figure out how to tell people I travel.

+I joined [Target](https://india.target.com/)'s Data Sciences team as a Lead AI Engineer to build real-time ML systems for Offers Personalization.

+I previously built real-time ML systems at [Glance](https://www.glance.com/) for Feed Recommendations at scale (~100Mn+ DAU), involved with classical ML and Bandit based approaches, with batch and even-driven architectures.

-I build machine learning systems at [Glance](https://www.glance.com/).
-I function in a full-stack (ML) capacity.
-I build ML models, work on real-time & scalable systems, the infrastructure, and lead a team.
+I function in a full-stack capacity (Data Science & Data Engineering) where I build ML models, and work on scalable systems and infrastructure.
+This involves working with distributed computing, streaming and real-time systems for MLOps and ML engineering.

-Currently working on Recommendation Systems in an online learning and online prediction environment, with a toe dipped into building edge ml capabilities.
-Not averse to software development (UI dev, perhaps).
-I can code.

-Elsewhere, I am an [online Master's student at Georgia Tech](https://omscs.gatech.edu/) specializing in machine learning.
+Thinking about Masters or your next step in your career?
+I've been getting great questions on OMSCS, Machine Learning Engineering, and in general about career paths!
+To better connect and share my knowledge, I'm now on Topmate offering mentorship and guidance.
+[Let's chat](https://topmate.io/abhijith0505)! 🚀